 Now a lot of the ingredients George uses in the book actually aren’t safe for messy play – but that doesn’t mean you can’t pretend!

 Save some old bottles and containers from the recycling bin and make your own labels to match items from the book.
 How far you want to go with this is really up to you!
 George includes all kinds of ingredients from face powder to shoe polish and even animal medicines so you’ve got plenty to choose from.
-If Ollie was a bit older, I would have made more items to match the book.
-But as he’s only a toddler, I just made a couple.

 I went with ‘CANARY SEED’ using an old spice bottle filled with mustard seeds.
 I thought this would make a good noise and be fun for little hands to shake up and pour.